ovh/pingdom-to-graphite/README.md

   accountEmail: 'XXX'         # Your Pingdom accountEmail (@todo to remove when Pingdom have migrated its API)
   regex: '.*'                 # (optional) use this regex to filter the list
   tags: []                    # (optional) Array of tags, to filter the list
+  concurrency: XXX            # (optional, default=5) Count of Pingdom requests to do in parallel
 graphite:
   hostname: XXX               # Your Graphite hostname
   auth: 'u:XXX'               # Your Graphite auth (user:token)